win-s/angular_todolist/README.md

 1. Today todolist
 2. Tomorrow todolist

-User can add remove delete task on each list.
+User can add,remove and reorder task on each list.